AgnesaS/Android-iOS-App/README.md

 ## INTRODUCTION
 All ordered in a single application dedicated to customer service.
-The application will contain the following features:
+The website will contain the following features:
 * Online slot reservation
 * Ordering online and online delivery
-* Login and register form
-* Location
-* Have and answer for every question
-* Online reviews and ratings
-* Push notifications
 * Table reservation
 * Staff management
 * Kitchen management